 “After finishing my ADN, I applied to SUNY Brockport’s RN to Bachelor of Science in Nursing (BSN) and graduated in 2019 with a 3.6 GPA while having a newborn at home,” said Seaman.

-In 2019, Seaman returned to where her journey began, Genesee Valley BOCES, where she teaches clinical.
-She is also an RN BSN at Strong Memorial Hospital’s Neuro ICU and is attending Utica College to become a Family Nurse Practitioner (FNP).
+Seaman is an RN BSN at Strong Memorial Hospital’s Neuro ICU and is attending Utica College to become a Family Nurse Practitioner (FNP).

-“I want to show students that where I am today is because I kept pushing and never took no for an answer,” said Seaman.
+“I want to encourage others because I am where I am today because I kept pushing and never took no for an answer,” said Seaman.
 “If you are told no, find another door to open.
 If I can do it, my students can do it and I am ready to make their dreams a reality.”